Articulation

 Connect models with articulated behavior using the articulation component

-The articulation component provides a physical with the ability to be connected to other physical bodies with articulated constraints.
+The articulation component provides a physical body with the ability to be connected to other physical bodies with articulated constraints.

 Properties